Cambodia - Getting to know Ratanakiri

-The region has only recently opened up to visitors.
-Whilst roads remain poor in parts (we say roads, actually more like dirt trails at times) and therefore journeys can be long; the rewards are immense - this is a truly stunning corner of Asia.
+Anyone looking to truly get off the beaten track and away from the Angkor Wat crowds should head to Cambodia’s north-east, which has only recently opened up to visitors.
+Although roads remain poor in parts (we say 'roads' - they're actually more like dirt trails at times) and journeys can therefore be long, the rewards are immense - this is a truly stunning corner of Asia.

 - One of the highlights for many is a visit to the unusual village of Kachon, where mysterious funeral 'celebrations' are held in the surrounding forests and visitors arriving shortly after the wet season will be rewarded with sights of majestic waterfalls throughout their journey.

-There are also a number of Lao, Chinese and Vietnamese settlements within striking distance.
+- There are also a number of Lao, Chinese and Vietnamese settlements within striking distance.
 It is also possible to continue into Laos at the border of Don Kralor or into the Central Highlands of Vietnam to the east.
-This remote area is extremely rural and the vast majority of the inhabitants are farmers - local produce includes pepper and cashew nuts and there are also numerous rubber plantations to be explored.
+This remote area is extremely rural, and the vast majority of the inhabitants are farmers.
+Local produce includes pepper and cashew nuts and there are also numerous rubber plantations to be explored.

 select another destination